Miga Miga Avasaram: Plot

-Samandhi is a female cop who has been assigned the task to be a bandobust to a VIP coming from a different country to visit a popular festival in Bhavani Temple, Erode.
+Samandhi is a female cop who has been assigned the task to be an escort to a VIP coming from a different country to visit a popular festival in Bhavani Temple, Erode.
 After waiting for a long time patiently, she desperately feels like answering the nature’s call, but her senior officer makes sure that she goes through hell of a time without allowing her the permission for the same, thanks to his grudge on her.